|Focus area||Child safety and wellbeing|

 |Who is it for?||Anyone with an interest in child safety|

-The Ngartuitya Family Group Conference Service allocates a coordinator to each referred family.
-Their coordinators focus on empowering families and community members to identify strategies to keep their own children and young people safe within family and kin.
-Ngartuitya is from the Kaurna language and means ‘for the Children’.
+The Ngartuitya Family Group Conference (NFGC) Service allocates a Coordinator for all families referred from the Department of Child Protection.
+NFGC Coordinators focus on empowering families and community members to identify strategies to keep their own children and young people safe within family and kin.
+Ngartuitya (Nar-choo-wit-cha) is from the Kaurna language and means ‘for the Children’.
 Kaurna people are the traditional owners of the Adelaide Plains region.

-This four-day professional development course is a requirement be considered for casual work opportunities as a coordinator through this state-wide service.
-There are no other essential requirements for the role as a coordinator, besides your commitment to provide a family led decision-making process about how they will come together to ensure their child’s safety and promote wellbeing.
+Completion of this professional development course is required, to be considered for casual work opportunities as a Coordinator through this state-wide service.
+There are no other essential criteria for applying to become a Coordinator, besides your commitment to provide a family led decision-making process, which supports families to come together to ensure their child’s safety and promote wellbeing.